Chloe Meltzer | March 06, 2023

 It is very common to settle a debt collection lawsuit for less than you owe because debt collectors often purchase your debt for pennies on the dollar.
 This means that even if you are not able to get the lawsuit thrown out, you may be able to settle it for next to nothing.
 It is important that you realize you may need to pay a lump sum if you wish to get the lowest price possible.
 If this is not something you can do, then you should expect to attempt to coordinate monthly payments.

-You can begin negotiating a debt settlement with Viking Client Services by sending a Debt Lawsuit Settlement Letter.
+SoloSettle makes it easy to negotiate a debt settlement and reach an agreement with creditors and debt collectors alike.
 Avoid offering to pay off the whole debt, because you can probably get Viking Client Services to settle for a percentage of the debt.

 Watch this video to learn more about debt settlement: